 50 Things Only People Who Lived in the 1970s Will Remember

 All the fun of a discothèque with the extra awkwardness of having wheels on your feet.
 We might all remember these parties fondly, but it's a miracle we didn't break any bones trying to dance along to a Bee Gees song while skating at frightening speeds.
 And for more some tunes you might need a refresher on, check out these 25 Huge Bands from the '70s You Totally Forgot Existed.

-Coveting an Atari Video Game Console
+Coveting an Atari video game console

-Waiting for the Phone
+Waiting for the phone

 Everybody in the '70s had just one phone in their house.
 It was a rotary phone that stayed in some central location, with a cord that could only be stretched so far.
 If someone was on that phone, you just had to sit and wait for them to finish.
 Family members hogging the phone were the cause of many sibling battles during this era.